Israel and Lebanon agree to a 10-day ceasefire

 Get more newsTrump Announces Israel Lebanon Ceasefire Hezbollah Rcna331999 - World News | NBC News Cloneon

-The ceasefire deal commits Israel and Lebanon to "engaging in good-faith direct negotiations, facilitated by the United States, with the objective of achieving a comprehensive agreement that ensures lasting security, stability, and peace between the two countries," the State Department says.
+The ceasefire deal commits Israel and Lebanon to "engaging in good-faith direct negotiations, facilitated by the United States, with the objective of achieving a comprehensive agreement that ensures lasting security, stability, and peace between the two countries," the State Department said.

-Lebanon must "take meaningful steps" to prevent Hezbollah from carrying out any attacks on Israel, the statement adds, while Israel "shall preserve its right to take all necessary measures in self-defense, at any time, against planned, imminent, or ongoing attacks."
+Lebanon must "take meaningful steps" to prevent Hezbollah from carrying out any attacks on Israel, the statement added, while Israel "shall preserve its right to take all necessary measures in self-defense, at any time, against planned, imminent, or ongoing attacks."

 Hezbollah, which is also a powerful political party in Lebanon, has not been part of the talks.
 A senior Hezbollah official told NBC News on Wednesday that “if Israel is fully committed to a complete cessation of hostilities ... then this matter would be subject to consideration by Hezbollah.”